Associate Dean, Research & Graduate Studies, Faculty of Humanities

 Dr. Vlossak’s research interests include the cultural history of war, women’s and gender history, border studies, nations and nationalism, critical heritage studies, and memory and the politics of commemoration.
 Her publications include Marianne or Germania?
 Nationalizing Women in Alsace 1870-1946 (Oxford University Press, 2010), and articles and book chapters on postwar reconstruction and commemoration, Nazi forced labour policies, and writing the history of nationalism.
 She is currently preparing a manuscript for a book entitled Hitler’s Reluctant Soldiers: Forced conscripts in history and memory, which focuses on French, Belgian and Luxembourger veterans of the German Wehrmacht.
-She is also co-editing an edited collection entitled Refusing to Fight: Reimagining War in Global Perspectives.

 In addition to disseminating her work internationally at academic conferences, Dr. Vlossak is passionate about connecting local community members with history.
 She has presented her work to historical societies and libraries in Niagara and is a founding member and associate fellow of The History Lab, a scholarly community engagement partnership.
 She is also a co-director of the Sport Oral History Archive (SOHA), an online, open-access and interactive archive preserving local and national sporting legacies through the collection of oral history interviews and images.

 Marianne or Germania?
 Nationalizing Women in Alsace, 1870-1946 (Oxford: Oxford University Press, 2010)